-Despite not being a sovereign country, the Isle of Man is a self-governing crown dependency with its own parliament, laws, traditions and culture.
-Known for its rich competitive heritage, the 33-mile long island in the Irish Sea has raised numerous Olympic-level athletes across various sports disciplines.
+While not a sovereign country, the Isle of Man is a self-governing British crown dependency with its own parliament, laws, traditions and culture.
+Known for its rich competitive heritage, the 33-mile long island in the Irish Sea has raised Olympic-level athletes across various sports disciplines.

-Leveraging knowledge and experience in nurturing sports talent, the island has been considerably active in the esports industry in recent years.
-It is aiming to raise its profile as an authentic esports destination, underpinned by near-unprecedented levels of government support for esports.
-The Digital Isle of Man, an executive agency within the Isle of Man Government, is making a push to turn the island into a hub for esports businesses.
+Leveraging knowledge and experience in nurturing sports talent, the island has made a considerbale push in esports comparative to its size.
+It is aiming to raise its profile as an authentic esports destination, underpinned by strong levels of government support for esports.
+The Digital Isle of Man, an executive agency within the Isle of Man Government, has made a push to turn the island into a hub for esports businesses.

-At a grassroots level, the Isle of Man has a number of community programmes and events that are run on a regular basis, with the fighting game community growing increasingly stronger.
+At a grassroots level, the Isle of Man has a number of community programmes and events that are run on a regular basis, with the fighting game community (FGC) one of its strongest scenes.

-Although the island’s esports infrastructure is still in its infancy, the Isle of Man’s government was one of the first to issue an eGaming licence, building on the country’s reputation as a gambling- and tax-friendly jurisdiction.
+Although the island’s esports infrastructure is still in its infancy, the Isle of Man’s government was one of the first to issue an eGaming licence for esports, building on the country’s reputation as a gambling- and tax-friendly jurisdiction.
 In 2017, the eGaming ESP company was granted a licence to develop its esports operations on the island, covering specifically the wagering of virtual goods.

-In 2019, Digital Isle of Man, the executive agency within Isle of Man Government’s Department for Enterprise, formed an esports-dedicated working group to provide expertise and create a strategy for the island to support its esports sector.
-Since then, the esports division of the Digital Isle of Man began engaging the esports industry on multiple levels, teaming up with key entities to help create legislation and regulation.
+In 2019, Digital Isle of Man, which sits under the Isle of Man Government’s Department for Enterprise, formed an esports-dedicated working group to provide expertise and create a strategy for the island to support its esports sector.
+Since then, the esports division of the Digital Isle of Man has engaged the esports industry on multiple levels in order to create legislation and regulation.

-In 2021, The Isle of Man’s government signed a sponsorship deal with the X7 Esports, the island’s first professional esports organisation, becoming one of the first governments in the world to sponsor an esports organisation.
+In 2021, The Isle of Man’s government signed a sponsorship deal with former domestic esports organisation X7 Esports, becoming one of only a few governments in the world to sponsor an esports organisation.

 As part of its esports push, the Dependency has also educated service providers such as law firms, banks and agencies on everything from how to spell esports to case studies on how to support the industry’s growth.